GuardKenzie/chafa.py/docs/usage/installation.rst

 Here are some installation instructions for getting going.
 It is preferred to install from `PyPi`_, however, you are welcome to build from source if you so desire.

-Currently only Linux, Windows 64-bit and Intel MacOS systems are supported.
+Currently only Linux, Windows 64-bit and MacOS systems (Intel and ARM) are supported.

 For all methods, if you want to use the included :py:class:`Loader` class to load images, you will also need the `MagickWand <https://imagemagick.org/script/magick-wand.php>`_ C-library.
 The installation of MagickWand is fairly straight forward.